Tips for Travelling to Germany for the First Time… From a German!

 Renting a Car & Driving on the Autobahn

-Also, in Germany you drive on the same side of the rode as in the US or Canada.
+Also, in Germany, you drive on the same side of the road as in the US or Canada.

 German Culture: Smalltalk is Not a Thing